 - The Survival Savvy Family: How to be Your Best During the Absolute Worst by Julie Sczerbinski

-- Getting Home by Alex Smith – great detailed book on what a Get Home Bag is and what needs to be in it.
+- Getting Home by Alex Smith – is a great detailed book on what a Get Home Bag is and what needs to be in it.
 I found it to be really informative, and not just a list.

 - The Preparedness Planner by Jennifer Osuch.
 The most comprehensive storage planner and record keeper on the market.
 It is a non-electronic (no computer programs required) food storage and food rotation record keeper, which cannot be found anywhere else.
 (Read my review here)